It is illegal to collect birds’ nests, feathers, or eggs without federal and state collecting permits.

 Red-winged Blackbird: I build my large cup-shaped nest out of cattails, reeds, sedges and grasses among the cattails in a swamp.
 I use milkweed fibers to attach it to the cattails and keep it above water.

-Materials: Bird Nest Set, That’s My Nest! scripts, matching bird puppets.
+Materials: Bird Nest Set: five bird nests from key (from a licensed owner), That’s My Nest! scripts, matching bird puppets.

 PUPPET SHOW “Birds of a Feather”